 The cross-spectrum analysis was computed following Lorenz and Hartmann (2001).
-We first obtained the relevant unfiltered timeseries (section 3), then we divided them into 256 or 512-day sections (for comparison) overlapped by 128 or 256 days, respectively, and windowed each section by a Hanning window.
-These gave at least 72 or 36 degrees of freedom, respectively.
-The crossspectra of each section were then averaged and smoothed using Daniell filters (as for the power spectra).
+We first obtained the relevant unfiltered time series (section 3), and then we divided them into 256- and 512-day sections (for comparison) overlapped by 128 and 256 days, respectively, and windowed each section by a Hanning window.
+These gave at least 72 and 36 degrees of freedom, respectively.
+The cross spectra of each section were then averaged and smoothed using Daniell filters (as for the power spectra).